 NOTE.
-Freeze information can be downloaded from the instrument Web page.
+Both capture freeze and capture buffer information can be downloaded from the instrument Web page.

 Capture freeze works in both four-tile and full-screen modes, however, if you freeze a trace in 4-tile mode, the image will not be shown if you go to full-screen mode.
 The image will still be available if you go back to 4-tile mode.
 Likewise, if you freeze a waveform image in a tile and then switch the tile to another measurement such as Vector, the frozen waveform image is hidden.
 If you then change the tile back to waveform, the image will reappear.